Kobedm27/GGCMI-validation/code/climdata_preprocessing/README.md

-# Python Scripts
+# Computation of climate extremes indicators

-This folder contains **Python scripts** used for preprocessing the climatic extremes data in support of the main R/Quarto-based analysis.
+This folder contains **Python scripts** used for computing netcdf data files with climate extremes indicators from the GSWP3-W5E5 temperature and precipitation data.

 ## Crop Placeholder